KarlKadji/Financial-Budgeting-Dashboard/README.md

 ## 4. How do average weekly expenses look over time?

-To answer the question, I first used a query to identify the top 5 expense categories by total spending.
-Then, I analyzed sub-categories by comparing their total and average monthly expenditures to estimate expected yearly spending and detect variances.
-Lastly, I used seasonal groupings based on transaction dates to assess total spend, transaction counts, and average transaction sizes across seasons, revealing spending patterns over the year.
+To understand how average weekly expenses changed over time, I used a SQL query that first assigned each transaction to its corresponding week by calculating the week number and the Monday of that week.
+Then, I grouped all transactions by year and week, calculating both the total and average amount spent in each week.
+This allowed me to observe spending trends week by week, identify spikes or dips, and evaluate how consistent or volatile my weekly expenses were throughout the year.

 View my SQL file with detailed steps here: [Financial Budgeting Dashboard (EDA)](Financial_Budgeting_Dashboard_(EDA).sql)